mmb-irb/MDDB-workflow/docs/source/usage.rst

    mwf run

-Note that no input files pointers are provided now.
+Note that no arguments for input files are provided now.
-The workflow will guess which are the processed files since they have standard names.
-The workflow will also remember which are the MD directories.
+The workflow will remember which are the MD directories and processed files.
 In addition, the workflow has some cache in these directories thus remembering some precalculated values and not having to repeat all the process.
+Also, the workflow should me smart enough to recalculate any output if any of its implicated inputs change.

 Note that this process will also generate some additional files such as 'metadata.json' and 'topology.json' by default.
 These files are also to be uploaded to the database.